K-band: Self-supervised MRI Reconstruction via Stochastic Gradient Descent over K-space Subsets: Material and methods

-Experiments were performed using raw multi-coil knee and brain data from fastMRI \cite{knoll2020fastmri}.
+To avoid conducting any data crimes \cite{shimron2022implicit}, we provide a full description of the data preparation pipeline.
+We obtained raw multi-coil knee and brain data from fastMRI \cite{knoll2020fastmri}.
 Specifically, we used proton-density fat-saturated knee data, and T1-weighted, T2-weighted and FLAIR brain data.
 Each scan contains 20-30 slices.
 We used only the 10 middle slices from each scan (where structure is abundant), and normalized the intensity of each slice to its 95th percentile.
 Each dataset included 1600 training examples and 400 test images.

-Due to the large image matrix size in the data, which was 640x372 (640x320) pixels for knee (brain) data, we were unable to fit more than 3-4 network unrolls on GPUs.
-To obtain high-quality competitive results, we reduced the data size as described next.
-To avoid conducting any data crimes \cite{shimron2022implicit}, we provide a full description of the data preparation pipeline.
+When trying to train a network with several unrolls on our GPUs, we ran into computational issues related to the large size of the fastMRI raw data, e.g. 640x372x15 (height x width x coils) pixels.
+To mitigate these issues, we reduced the data size by applying coil-combination and external image-domain cropping.
+However, we emphasize that our method is not limited to coil-combined or single-coil data.

-We computed the coil sensitivity maps using ESPIRiT and the BART toolbox \cite{uecker2014espirit,uecker2015berkeley}, with a calibration region of 20x20 (21x21) for the knee (brain) data.
-Then, ground-truth single-coil datasets were generated using the standard coil combination method: $x = \sum_{i=1}^{n_{coils}} S_{i}^{*} X_i$ where $S_{i}$ is the sensitivity map of coil $i$.
-Note that this maintains the complex-valued nature of the data.
+We computed the coil sensitivity maps using BART's implementation of the ESPIRiT algorithm \cite{uecker2014espirit,uecker2015berkeley}, with a calibration region of 20x20 (21x21) for the knee (brain) data.
+Then, single-coil datasets were generated using a standard coil combination method: $x = \sum_{i=1}^{n_{coils}} S_{i}^{*} X_i$ where $S_{i}$ is the sensitivity map of coil $i$.
 Next, the coil-combined images were cropped in the image domain to 400x300 (320x230) pixels for the knee (brain) data.
 This cropping mainly removed background areas.
-Only the training examples were cropped.
-The inference samples were not cropped, to simulate realistic clinical scans.
-Because the network architecture is fully convolutional, inference can be done on images of any size.
+Only the training examples were cropped; we emphasize that the inference data were not cropped, to simulate realistic clinical scans.
+We used fully convolutional networks, hence inference can be done on images of any size.